kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Data Risk

-Data shifts over time.
+Data shifts over time
-Sources change quietly.
+Sources change quietly
 Assumptions break

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.